+Authentication

-- Authentication - Verify whether existing passwords comply with the password policy (verification occurs on login)
+Verify whether existing passwords comply with the password policy (verification occurs on login)

-If this option is selected, when users log in through iManager or the iManager self-service console, their existing passwords are checked to make sure they comply with the Advanced Password Rules in the users' Password Policy.
+If this option is selected and users log in through iManager or the iManager self-service console, their existing passwords are checked to make sure they comply with the Advanced Password Rules in the users' password policy.
 If an existing password does not comply, users are required to change it.